War Comes to a Close

-Even with U.S. troops occupying their capital city, Mexican leaders hesitated to surrender territory and negotiations dragged on for months.
-At last, on February 2, 1848, the United States and Mexico came to terms.
+Although U.S. troops occupied their capital, Mexican leaders hesitated to cede territory.
+This caused negotiations to drag on for months.
+Finally, on February 2, 1848, the U.S and Mexico came to terms.
 In the Treaty of Guadalupe-Hidalgo, Mexico agreed to surrender all claims to Texas and accept the Rio Grande as the boundary of that state.

 This territorial exchange had long-term effects on both nations.
 The war and treaty extended the U.S. to the Pacific Ocean and provided a bounty of ports, minerals, and natural resources for a growing country.
 The abundance of lands also produced debates about extending slavery into the West.
 That dispute would help spark a nation-defining civil war.